 X linked recessive diseases are usually expressed in males: As females have two copies (XX), and males only one (XY) , then males are usually more likely to be affected.
 Females would therefore have the chance in having a healthy gene in order to ‘compensate’ for defective one.
 Females, however, may be carriers.
 Well known X linked recessive disorders are Duchennes Muscular Dystrophy, Fragile X Syndrome, Haemophilia and red / green colour blindness.
 X linked dominant disorders are much less common and known conditions include Rett syndrome (lethal in males), or Alport syndrome, which affects kidneys and hearing (Knight & Andrade, 2018c)

-Time out 6 – X linked inheritance

-Think about conditions in children that you have come across in clinical practice.
-Are any of these X linked?

 Y linked inheritance